Rohit-Solanki1890/Mu-Connect/README.md

-# Marwadi Connect Pro
+# CloseNet

-A comprehensive full-stack social platform designed specifically for Marwadi students, featuring real-time chat, blogs, social feed, mini-games, and more.
+A comprehensive full-stack social platform designed for friends and family to stay connected, featuring real-time chat, blogs, social feed, mini-games, and more.

 ## Features